 Shōeidō (松栄堂)

 Shōeidō is Ichinoseki‘s representative traditional confectionary maker, established in 1903.
 It is very good at creating gorgeously shaped sweets made from local ingredients, reflecting the local cultures and current seasons.
-Traditionally, the mochi rice cake can be found in all seasonal events in Ichinoseki.
-This is why the local traditional sweets makers, such as Shōeidō, have created a variety of mochi sweets to reflect this mochi culture.
+As the rice cake is found in all seasonal events in Ichinoseki, the local traditional sweets makers, such as Shōeidō, have created a variety of mochi sweets to reflect this mochi culture.

 Urashima Park (浦しま公園)